sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 Principle component analysis, or colloquially known as dimensionality reduction, is a statistical procedure that uses eigenvalue decomposition to generalize the most important features in a dataset.
 PCA simplifies the complexity of high dimensional (many features) data while retaining trends and patterns.
 For example, the popular beginner machine learning [MNIST Database](http://yann.lecun.com/exdb/mnist/) of handwritten digits has 60,000 observations (rows) and 785 features (columns).
 [A Kaggler](https://www.kaggle.com/ddmngml/pca-and-svm-on-mnist-dataset) completed PCA on this dataset.
 He effectively reduced the MNIST dimensions from 785 to 16, and retained 59% of the variance, or information that the original dataset conveyed.
 In a separate trial, he also reduced the dataset from 785 to 49, and retained 82% of the variance.
 By simplifying the dataset into principle components, we can observe features that contribute more information to the dataset than others, speed up process time if the dimensionality reduced is significant, and visualize trends and patterns of datasets that have many features.

 PCA is not ideal for non-continuous, discrete dataset attributes.
-Therefore, the 10 continuous values out of the total 14 are the only attributes that can be used for PCA analysis.
-In order to obtain the most accurate PCA analysis results, the data needs to be _scaled_.
-This critical step is one of the most important aspects of data preprocessing.
+The 10 continuous values out of the total 14 are the only attributes that can be used for PCA analysis.
+In order to obtain the most accurate PCA analysis results, the data needs to be scaled.
 If scaling is overlooked, then features that have higher quantitative values will influence the results far more than the other features.
 There are several ways to scale data, but the most common is to subtract each observation by the overall feature mean, then divide the difference by the feature standard deviation.

 <img src="/assets/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks/heart_dis_pca_results.png" >